Feira De Santana Bahia, Brazil Travel Guide

 Feira de Santana does not experience monsoons or hurricanes.
 However, prepare for occasional strong tropical downpours during the wet season.

 The combination of high temperatures and humidity, notably during the dry season (October-February), can make the heat feel intense.
-Stay hydrated and seek shade during the hottest parts of the day.
+Stay hydrated and seek shade in the middle of the day day.

 June, December

-São João festivities in June, holiday celebrations in December.
+São João festivities in June, holiday celebrations during The month of december.

 March-May, August-September

-Moderate tourist numbers, potentially better deals.
+Moderate number of visitors, potentially better deals.
 Pleasant the climate in August-September.

 October-November, January-February